 - For the bedroom and bathroom:

 - o Mattress

-- o Bed sheets
+- Bed sheets

 - o Pillow

-- o Pillow Cases
+- Pillow Cases

-- o Blanket or other bed cover
+- Blanket or other bed cover

 - Desk lamp and/or floor lamp

 - o Desk

-- o Clothes hangers
+- Clothes hangers

-- Towels, hair dryer, and other toiletries (i.e. toothbrush, soap, shampoo, etc.)
+- o Towels, hair dryer, and other toiletries (i.e. toothbrush, soap, shampoo, etc.)

 - o Laundry bag/basket, laundry detergent, bleach, fabric softener, dryer sheets

-- o Toilet paper, cleaning supplies
+- Toilet paper, cleaning supplies

 - For the kitchen:

 - Plates, and cutlery (forks, spoons, etc.)

-- o Cups and mugs
+- Cups and mugs

-- o Pans, pots, bowls
+- Pans, pots, bowls

 - o Groceries

 - Cooking utensils (spatula, tongs, etc.)

-- o Drying rack
+- Drying rack

 - Sponge and detergent (for dishwashing)

 In my honest opinion, Amazon prime is definitely worth it and will save you a lot of hassle in getting all of these things to Edgerton.
 That said, please pick up your packages within 2 days of delivery.
-And if you can't pick it up within that time, please let the front desk staff know (aailiyah@mit.edu) know and it will be held until you can get it.
+And if you can't pick it up within that time, please let the Desk Captain (aciliyah@mit.edu) know and it will be held until you can get it.